sutureblue/DJ_Wheel/README.md

   - soundfile
   - numpy
   - pyserial
 - Serial communication between Arduino and Pi
 - systemd user service for autostart

 ---

 ## Status

 - Working, installation-ready system
-- Designed for reliability over perfection
+- Designed for reliability and feel
+- It is a lot of fun.